Make Meaningful Experiences Through I.Ex.D at LVC

-The Interaction and Experience Design major at LVC, or I.Ex.D., teaches students how to combine the physical and digital to make meaningful experiences or easy to use smart objects and wearables.
+As an Interaction & Experience Design (I.Ex.D.) major, you'll learn how to combine the physical and digital to make meaningful experiences or easy to use smart objects and wearables.
 And the major couldn't be timelier —

-- Interaction Design: By 2025, billions of devices are expected to be connected to the Internet.
-Not computers or devices hosting webpages and apps, but everyday objects such as refrigerators, milk cartons, and shoes...everything can possibly be connected to the Internet.
+- Interaction Design: By 2025, billions of devices will be connected to the Internet—not just computers or devices hosting webpages and apps, but also everyday objects such as refrigerators, milk cartons, and shoes.
 To gauge the expected size of the Internet of Things, consider that the IP address system, the system that governs Internet addresses, was recently upgraded to IP 6, in part to address this forecasted increase in demand for IP addresses, making available 340 undecillion IP addresses, or 340,000,000,000,000,000,000,000,000,000,000 possible addresses on the Internet.i

 - Experience Design: The Economy has shifted from emphasizing commodities, to goods, to services, and finally to experiences.
 Chuck-E-Cheese, Uber, Disney, and National Amusements are all examples of companies that now sell experiences rather than just goods or services.
 And this sector is growing.
 Take, for instance, the example of music.
 Artists used to sell their music as CDs or downloads.
 Now, artists make their money by selling experiences—touring and concerts.
 I.Ex.D. teaches students how to create live events for businesses, museums, music acts, and pure entertainment.

-The interdisciplinary curriculum grounds students in those emerging areas that inform interaction and experience design—live event design, digital media, programming and electronics, and rapid prototyping and fabrication.
-Students will design and develop prototypes of wearables for athletic training, smart objects, or toys that are now networked (Internet of Things), and will use those rapid prototyping technologies and open source hardware and software that have made the Maker Movement possible.
+The interdisciplinary curriculum grounds students in those emerging areas that inform interaction and experience design.
+You'll design and develop prototypes of wearables for athletic training, smart objects, or toys that are now networked (Internet of Things), and will use those rapid prototyping technologies and open source hardware and software that have made the Maker Movement possible.
 The core of the major teaches students how to use human centered design methods and usability testing to make their designs, projects, or experiences more effective.

 - Maker technologies allowing anyone to design and fabricate networked and physical objects,